allegro/envoy-control/docs/features/service_transformers.md

 To provide custom Transformer implement `ServiceInstancesTransformer` interface.
 With Envoy Control Runner, every transformer available in Spring Context will be picked up and used.
-With pure Envoy Control, you have to provide a list of transformers to `LocalServiceChanges` class.
+With pure Envoy Control, you have to provide a list of transformers to `LocalClusterStateChanges` class.

 ## Configuration